nextflow-io/nextflow/docs/module.md

 nextflow.enable.moduleBinaries = true
 ```

-Binary scripts must be placed in the module directory named `<module-dir>/resources/usr/bin` and granted execution permissions:
+Binary scripts must be placed in the module directory named `<module-dir>/resources/usr/bin` and granted execution permissions.
+For example:

 ```
 <module-dir>